-Source and translated do not both end with a colon or the colon is not correctly spaced.
+Source and translation do not both end with a colon or the colon is not correctly spaced.
 This includes spacing rules for languages like French or Breton.
 Colon is also checked in various language variants (Chinese or Japanese).

 Colon is part of a label and should be kept to provide consistent translation.
 Weblate also checks for various typographic conventions for colon, for example in some languages it should be preceded with space.

-Source and translated do not both end with a question mark or it is not correctly spaced.
+Source and translation do not both end with a question mark or it is not correctly spaced.
 This includes spacing rules for languages like French or Breton.
 Question mark is also checked in various language variants (Armenian, Arabic, Chinese, Korean, Japanese, Ethiopic, Vai or Coptic).

-Question mark indicates question and this semantics should be kept in translated string as well.
+Question mark indicates question and these semantics should be kept in translated string as well.
 Weblate also checks for various typographic conventions for question mark, for example in some languages it should be preceded with space.

-Source and translated do not both end with an exclamation mark or it is not correctly spaced.
+Source and translation do not both end with an exclamation mark or it is not correctly spaced.
 This includes spacing rules for languages like French or Breton.
 Exclamation mark is also checked in various language variants (Chinese, Japanese, Korean, Armenian, Limbu, Myanmar or Nko).

-Exclamation mark indicates some important statement and this semantics should be kept in translated string as well.
+Exclamation mark indicates some important statement and these semantics should be kept in translated string as well.
 Weblate also checks for various typographic conventions for exclamation mark, for example in some languages it should be preceded with space.